 Supports numbers with up to 38 significant digits.

-As you add more values to the stack, the display automatically expands.
-To see more lines, simply swipe to scroll.
 You can also re-order the levels or modify any of the values on the stack.

-You can browse all variables in a separate viewer.
-To make a variable available to a command, simply select it in the viewer and issue the command.
+You can view all variables in the assistant window.
+To make a variable available to a command, simply select it in the window and issue the command.
 Double-tap a variable to edit it.